RIAPS/riaps.github.io/impl.md

 ### Some configuration

 If a host has multiple physical NICs, riaps_ctrl and riaps_deplo must know which NIC to use.
-This is controlled by a configuration file: /usr/local/riaps/etc/riaps.conf via an entry called 'nic_name'.
+This is controlled by a configuration file: /riaps/etc/riaps.conf via an entry called 'nic_name'.
 This has to be set to the name of the NIC, e.g. eth0 on the BBBs, enp0s3 for VMs.
 If not set, RIAPS will attempt to use the first NIC which it finds on the machine.

 riaps_deplo typically runs on the target nodes with root privileges but under the username riaps.
 The riaps_actors it launches run under a dynamically generated user name.
 The target nodes must have a riaps user account with the security keys set up.
-The BBB image has these pre-configured.
+The target images has these pre-configured.

 riaps_deplo relies on two environment variables that must be set correctly.
 - RIAPSHOME should point to the location of the RIAPS data files.
-On the VM and BBB images it is set to /usr/local/riaps.
+On the VM and target nodes images it is set to /usr/local/riaps.
 - RIAPSAPPS should point to a folder where the apps are downloaded to and are run from.
-On the VM and the BBB images it is set to ~riaps/riaps-apps.
+On the VM and the target nodes images it is set to ~riaps/riaps-apps.